kshedden/dstream/README.md

 framework allows several Dstreams to be joined at the chunk level based on a shared index variable.

-### Exported types and the reference implementation
+### Exported types and the xform implementation

+A Dstream is any Go struct that implements the Dstream interface, which has seven methods: Next, Names, Get, GetPos, NumVar, NumObs, and Reset.
+Most concrete Dstream types are not exported from the package.
-The concrete dstream implementations are not exported from the package.
-Thus, the caller sees a dstream as a Dstream interface type, not as its underlying concrete type.
-Using interface types allows interoperability between different Dstream types when working with transformations.
-An exception to this rule is any Dstream that has additional methods that are not part of the Dstream interface (such as the CSV reader).
+Thus, the caller sees a Dstream value as a Dstream interface type, not as its underlying concrete type.
+Using interface types allows interoperability between different concrete Dstream types when working with transformations.
+An exception to this rule is that a few Dstream types have additional methods that are not part of the Dstream interface (such as the CSV reader).
+To access these methods, the value must be stored in a variable having the appropriate concrete type.

+To simplify implementation of Dstreams and transformations, a prototypical transformation called `xform` is provided.
+The `xform` type fully implements the Dstream interface in a trivial way.
+Most of the transforms embed an xform, and re-implement some but not all of its methods as needed.
+By embedding xform, most transformations do not need to immplement all the Dstream methods, which reduces the amount of code that needs to be written and maintained.

+### The memory-backed reference implementation

 The dataArrays type serves as a reference implementation for a Dstream.
 This implementation uses in-memory sharded arrays to store